-The EPA is proposing to conditionally approve a State Implementation Plan (SIP) submitted by the State of New York on December 22, 2014 for purposes of implementing Reasonably Available Control Technology (RACT)
+The EPA is proposing to approve a (SIP) submitted by the State of New York on November 13, 2017 for purposes of implementing Reasonably Available Control Technology (RACT)

 II.
 What is the background for this proposed rulemaking?

-On May 21, 2012 (77 FR 30087), the EPA finalized its attainment/nonattainment designations for areas across the country with respect to the 2008 8-hour ozone standard.
+On April 30, 2012, the EPA finalized its attainment/nonattainment designations for areas across the country with respect to the 2008 8-hour ozone standard.
+77 FR 30087 (May 21, 2012).
 This action became effective on July 20, 2012.
-The two 8-hour ozone marginal nonattainment areas located in New York State are the New York-Northern New Jersey-Long Island (NY-NJ-CT) nonattainment area and the Jamestown Start Printed Page 43210nonattainment area.
+The two 8-hour ozone marginal nonattainment areas located in New York State are the New York portion of NYMA and the Jamestown nonattainment area.
 The remainder of New York State was designated as unclassifiable/attainment.
-The New York portion of the NY-NJ-CT nonattainment area, also referred to as the New York Metropolitan Area (NYMA), is composed of the five boroughs of New York City and the surrounding counties of Nassau, Suffolk, Westchester, Rockland and the Shinnecock Indian Nation.
+The New York portion of the NYMA, is composed of the five boroughs of New York City and the surrounding counties of Nassau, Suffolk, Westchester, Rockland and the Shinnecock Indian Nation.

-Sections 172(c)(1) and 182(b)(2) of the CAA require states to implement RACT in areas classified as moderate (and higher) nonattainment for ozone, while section 184(b)(1)(B) of the CAA requires RACT in states located in the OTR.
-Specifically, these areas are required to implement RACT for all major VOC and NOX emission sources and for all sources covered by a Control Techniques Guideline (CTG).
+Sections 172(c)(1) and 182(b)(2) of the CAA require states to implement RACT in areas classified as moderate (and higher) nonattainment for ozone, while section 184(b)(1)(B) of the CAA requires VOC RACT in states located in the OTR and section 182(f) requires NOX RACT be adopted in the OTR.
+These areas are required to implement RACT for all major VOC and NOX emission sources and for all sources covered by a CTG.
 A CTG is a document issued by the EPA which establishes a “presumptive norm” for RACT for a specific VOC source category.
 A related set of documents, Alternative Control Techniques (ACT) documents, exists primarily for NOX control requirements.
 States must submit rules, or negative declarations when the State has no such sources, for CTG source categories, but not for sources in ACT categories.
 However, RACT must be imposed on major sources of NOX, and some of those major sources may be within a sector covered by an ACT document.

-On March 6, 2015 (80 FR 12264), the EPA published a final rule that outlined the obligations that areas found to be in nonattainment of the 2008 ozone NAAQS need to address.
-This rule, herein referred to as the “2008 ozone implementation rule,” contained, among other things, a description of the EPA's expectations for states with RACT obligations.
-The 2008 ozone implementation rule indicated that states could meet RACT through the establishment of new or more stringent requirements that meet RACT control levels, through a certification that previously adopted RACT controls in their SIP approved by the EPA under a prior ozone NAAQS represents adequate RACT control levels for attainment of the 2008 ozone NAAQS, or a combination of these two approaches.
+On March 6, 2015 (80 FR 12264), the EPA published a final rule that outlines the obligations that areas found to be in nonattainment of the 2008 ozone NAAQS need to address.
+This rule, herein referred to as the “2008 ozone implementation rule,” contains, among other things, a description of the EPA's expectations for states with RACT obligations.
+The 2008 ozone implementation rule provides that states could meet RACT through the establishment of new or more stringent requirements that meet RACT control levels, through a certification that previously adopted RACT controls in the SIP, that were approved by the EPA under a prior ozone NAAQS, represent adequate RACT control levels for attainment of the 2008 ozone NAAQS, or a combination of these two approaches.
 In addition, a state must submit a negative declaration in instances where there are no CTG sources.
 The 2008 ozone implementation rule requires that states with nonattainment areas were required to submit RACT SIPs to EPA within two years from the effective date of nonattainment designation or by July 20, 2014.

 III.
 What did New York submit?

-In New York's December 2014 RACT submittal, the State evaluated its existing RACT regulations which were adopted to meet the 1997 8-hour ozone standard to ascertain whether the same regulations constitute RACT for the 2008 8-hour ozone standard.
+New York's November 2017 RACT submittal states that it evaluated its existing RACT regulations, used in its December 2014 state-wide RACT determination to meet the 1997 8-hour ozone standard, to ascertain whether the same regulations constitute RACT for the 2008 8-hour ozone standard.
 In making its new 8-hour ozone RACT determination, New York relied on EPA's RACT Question and Answer document (May 18, 2006) and the most recent emission control technology and cost evaluations to determine what constitutes technically and economically feasible controls for specific sources.
-Accordingly, the basic framework for New York's December 2014 RACT SIP determination is described as follows:
+Accordingly, the basic framework for New York's November 2017 RACT SIP determination for the New York portion of NYMA moderate nonattainment area is described as follows: